aa222di/lnu-php/README.md

-# Repository for Webdevelopment with PHP on Linnaeus University
+# Repository for Web development with PHP on Linnaeus University

 For student Amanda Marie Åberg | 880920